banner obs studio streaming live

 I have a full video lesson inside the community about Pi-Apps, but I’ll give you the short version here, just to show you how to use it to install OBS.

-Once the app installed, you’ll have a shortcut on your Desktop (and in the main menu), double-click on it and go to the Multimedia category, where you’ll find OBS Studio:
+Once the app installed, you’ll have a shortcut on your Desktop (and in the main menu).
+Double-click to launch it, and go to the Multimedia category, where you’ll find OBS Studio:

-Select it and click on “Install”.
-A terminal window will show up, but you don’t have anything to do.
-Pi-Apps will automatically install everything.
+Select OBS Studio and click “Install”—a terminal window will show up, but you don’t have to do anything.
+Pi-Apps will automatically install everything for you.

-A few minutes later, OBS Studio will be installed on your system, and you can read the next part to get started with it.
+A few minutes later, OBS Studio will be ready to go, and you can read the next part to get started with it.

-Whichever option you chose to install it, you can now start OBS Studio from the main menu:
+However you chose to install it above, you can now start OBS Studio from the main menu:

 Sound & Video > OBS Studio